cmu-sei/juneberry/docs/getting_started.md

 Prebuilt Juneberry containers are provided on [Docker Hub - (external link)](https://hub.docker.com/r/cmusei/juneberry).

-In order to use the Juneberry Docker Container, you will need to have a Docker environment installed on your system.
+In order to use the Juneberry Docker Container, a Docker environment must be installed on the system.
 Refer to the following installation steps [on the Docker website - (external link)](https://docs.docker.com/get-docker/).

-Assuming you have configured your Docker instance to work with this repo, you could execute the following command to pull the CPU-only Juneberry Docker image:
+The following command will download the basic Juneberry Docker images from the Docker Hub:

 ```shell script
 docker pull cmusei/juneberry:cpudev